AJFulco/UnityAnnotations/README.md

 2. **Activate the Tool**: Toggle the "Activate Annotation Tool" button to enable or disable the annotation tool.
 3. **Select Mode**: Choose between Draw Mode, Text Mode, and Eraser Mode by clicking the respective buttons.
    - **Draw Mode**: Click and drag in the Scene view to draw lines.
 Adjust brush size and color in the tool window.
+4. **Manage Annotations**:
+   - **Undo Last Stroke**: Click the "Undo Last Stroke" button to remove the last annotation added.
+   - **Clear Annotations**: Click the "Clear Annotations" button to remove all annotations from the scene.

+## Planned Features
 - **Text Mode**: Click in the Scene view to place a text annotation.
 Enter the desired text in the tool window.
 - **Eraser Mode**: Click and drag in the Scene view to erase annotations.
-4. **Manage Annotations**:
-   - **Undo Last Stroke**: Click the "Undo Last Stroke" button to remove the last annotation added.
-   - **Clear Annotations**: Click the "Clear Annotations" button to remove all annotations from the scene.

 ## Notes
 - **Non-Interference**: The annotation tool is designed to not interfere with other Unity tools, such as the tile palette tool.
 Ensure the tool is deactivated when not in use to avoid conflicts.